fuzhongyi/digitalKeyboard/README.md

-# digitalKeyoard
+# digitalKeyboard
-The digitalKeyoard plug-in by jquery
+The digitalKeyboard plug-in by jquery
 ## use

 ```javascript